Serena Williams hints she may be pregnant in Snapchat photo

 Her victory over older sister Venus Williams broke a tie with Steffi Graf for the most Grand Slam singles championships in the sport’s modern era.
 Serena Williams has not played since, citing a knee injury.

+Fans reacted with a mixture of awe and glee at the news.

+“Serena Williams was pregnant when she won her 23rd grand slam tournament at the Australian Open.
+And did not drop ONE SET.
+Let that sink in,” wrote Twitter user @noelleharmony on the social media site.

-Williams announced her engagement to Reddit co-founder Alexis Ohanian last December.
+Williams, the highest-paid female athlete in the world, , announced her engagement to Reddit co-founder Alexis Ohanian last December.

-Other women have left the tour to have children and returned, including the Belgian player Kim Clijsters, who retired and had a child before coming back and winning three Grand Slam titles as a mother.
+Other women have left the tour to have children and returned at a high level, though none has done so at Williams’ age.
+The Belgian player Kim Clijsters retired and had a child before coming back at age 26 and winning three Grand Slam titles as a mother.

+Australians Evonne Goolagong and Margaret Court also won Grand Slam titles after having children.

+Former No. 1 Victoria Azarenka of Belarus, 27, missed most of the 2016 season to have a baby and is expected to return to the tour this summer.

 Williams, who has played professionally for two decades, first gained the No. 1 ranking in 2002 and has held that spot for more than six years in total during her career.
-She is often regarded as the greatest female tennis player of all time.
+At an age when most tennis professionals have already retired, Williams still dominates the women’s tour.

-Venus Williams, 36, has won seven Grand Slam singles titles.Report Typo/Error
+Sister Venus, 36, has won seven Grand Slam singles titles.Report Typo/Error